Field theories, stable homotopy theory and Khovanov homology: A special example: Refinements of the Khovanov -functor

 If $\sigma$ is the generator of this $\Z/2$, we define \beg{ekhov5}{\mathcal{L}_K(\sigma)=\tau.} Finally, we must define the composition isomorphism when gluing two genus $0$ embedded connected cobordisms $\Sigma$, $\Sigma^\prime$ into a genus $1$ connected cobordism.
 In this case, let

 if the true outbound boundary component $c$ of $\Sigma$ (or, equivalently, of $\Sigma^\prime$) maps, with orientation, to $\alpha$ or $\beta$, and

 if $c$ maps to $-\alpha$ or $-\beta$.
 This definition depends on the choice of orientations of the generators $\alpha$ and $\beta$ which indicates $4$ possible choices, but we also have the possibility of simultaneously reversing the orientations of $\alpha$ and $\beta$ (i.e. applying the modular transformation $\sigma$), which equates two and two of the choices.
 Therefore, there are two intrinsically different choices to make, which corresponds to the left and right ladybug matchings of \cite{ls}.
+(Also see \cite{lls} for another description.)